 9 Ways To Fix A Broken Marriage And Save It

-When a marriage is going through a rough phase, divorce is not always looked at as an obvious choice.
-Even in abusive marriages spouses hold on thinking that their partners would change and they would be able to save their marriage.
-All they need is an answer to how to fix a broken marriage alone.
+When a marriage is going through a rough phase, divorce is not always seen as the obvious choice.
+Even in abusive marriages, spouses hold on to the hope that their partners will change and they will be able to save their marriage.
+All they need is the answer to “how to fix a broken marriage alone”.

-Paul Friedman, the founder of the Marriage Foundation, who became a marriage mediator from a divorce mediator so that he could save marriages, says, “The major underlying, and fixable, the problem is very few people are “naturals” for marriage.
+“The major underlying, and fixable, problem is that very few people are “naturals” for marriage,” says Paul Friedman, founder of the Marriage Foundation, who transitioned from being a divorce mediator to a marriage mediator in order to save marriages.
 So, all of this has to be learned.
-Otherwise, you will be flapping your arms in very creative ways, but will never get off the ground.”
+Otherwise, you will be flapping your arms in very creative ways, but you will never get off the ground.

-You could have the intention to fix a broken marriage but you might not know how to fix a broken marriage.
-We asked psychologist Snigdha Mishra to weigh in.
-She says, “There are different ways to fix a broken marriage, but for it to happen both spouses must to be committed to the cause and follow the right approach to put their issues behind them.”
+You could have the intention to fix a broken marriage, but you might not know how to fix a broken marriage.
+We asked Snigdha to weigh in.
+She says, “There are different ways to fix a broken marriage, but for it to happen both spouses must be committed to the cause and follow the right approach to put their issues behind them.”

-She lists the steps to fix a broken marriage as: Understanding the underlying issues.
-Recognizing individual roles.
-Setting boundaries.
-Getting over emotional overwhelm.
-Inculcating self-awareness about individual limitations.
-Communicating these limitations to one’s spouse.
-Stretching the limitations.
-Committing to rebuilding the marriage.
+She lists the steps to fixing a broken marriage as understanding the underlying issues, recognition of individual roles, setting boundaries, getting over-emotional or emotionally overwhelmed, inculcating self-awareness about individual limitations, communicating these limitations to one’s spouse, stretching the limitations and committing to rebuilding the marriage.